MariamReda25/Embedded_Linux/C++/Meta_programming/READme.md

 - To design and implement a versatile numeric library utilizing the power of Modern C++ templates,

-dem#onstrating a solid understanding of template programming, arithmetic operations, and operator overloading.
+  demonstrating a solid understanding of template programming, arithmetic operations, and operator overloading.

 ### ⚙️ Core Features: